 Music Activity – Make a Rainmaker

-Why not start by listening to rain sound effects like this…
+First, get started by listening to rain sound effects…

 - Decorate a long cardboard tube.